spirosrap/Deep-Reinforcement-Learning/General/DeepRL.md

 ### Value Functions and Action-Value Functions

+*Value functions indicate which actions you should take to maximize rewards over the long-term (the expected rewards when starting from some given state)*

 Value functions provide the expected return after an action or a (state,action) pair.

 $V^{\pi}(s)=\underset{\tau \sim \pi}{\operatorname{E}}\left[R(\tau) | s_{0}=s\right]$ Start in $s$ and the continue from there by sampling from $\pi$